-- certain investment, long-term debt, investment income and interest expense balances, as discussed in Note 5, "Long- and Short-Term Debt, Credit Agreements and Interest Rate Swaps - Project Borrowings from the Competitive Trust"; and - interproject receivables and payables.
+- certain investment and long-term debt balances, as discussed in Note 5, "Long- and Short-Term Debt, Credit Agreements and Interest Rate Swaps - Project Borrowings from the Competitive Trust"; and - · interproject receivables and payables.

-Certain transfers related to the Project Entities and DOE Guaranteed Loans, as discussed in Note 1 (D), "The Organization - Vogtle Units 3&4 Projects and Project Entities - Structure and DOE Guaranteed Loans" have been eliminated from the balances of the Vogtle Units 3&4 Projects and Project Entities.
-To be consistent with the Consolidated Balance Sheet (Balance Sheet) presentation as of December 31, 2018, these eliminations were also reclassified on MEAG Power's 2017 Balance Sheet to correct an oversight in the 2017 presentation.
+Certain transfers related to the Project Entities and DOE Guaranteed Loans, as discussed in Note 1 (D), "The Organization - Vogtle Units 3&4 Projects and Project Entities - Structure, DOE Guaranteed Loans and Recent Bond Financings" have been eliminated from the balances of the Vogtle Units 3&4 Projects and Project Entities.

 The preparation of the consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the consolidated financial statements and the related disclosures in these Notes.
 Actual results could differ from those estimates.
-As discussed in "Asset Retirement Obligations and Decommissioning," section (H) of this Note and "Recent Accounting Pronouncements," section (N) of this Note, certain prior year data has been reclassified to conform to the current year's presentation with no impact on net revenues.